ihsn/nada-documentation/src/admin-guide/site-admin.md

 -   Select New Server Instance option within Server Administrator.

 -   Provide connection details such as the database server host name, user name, password to access the database.

 -   Test the database connection and save it as new instance.

 -   Double click on Server instance you have created OR Click on Manage Import/Export option and Select Server Instance.

 -   Under "Server Administration", you have the options to import and export database.

 To backup an existing database:

 ![](~@imageBase/images/image244.png)

-Select "Data Export" under DATA EXPORT/RESTORE.
-Select the database for export and then pick the option at the bottom "Export to Self-Contained File", take note of the file path as this is where the backup file will be created.
+Select **Data Export** under DATA EXPORT/RESTORE.
+Select the database for export and then pick the option at the bottom **Export to Self-Contained File**, take note of the file path as this is where the backup file will be created.
 Now click on the "Start Export" button to export the database.

 ## Restore

-To restore the database using MySQLWorkBench, use the menu option "Data Import/Restore" under the DATA EXPORT/RESTORE.
+To restore the database using MySQLWorkBench, use the menu option **Data Import/Restore** under the DATA EXPORT/RESTORE.
 The steps to import are:

 1. Click on the option "Import from Self-Contained File" and then provide the path to the backup file (.sql).

 2. Default target Schema option: You can either leave it empty or fill in with the name of the database where you want the backup to be restored.
 If you provide a name of an existing database, the backup will overwrite the existing database.

 ## Use of the API by data users

 The use of the NADA API for catalog administration has been documented in multiple sections of the Administrator's Guide.
 Some API functions are also accessible to the public.
 This section describes the public-facing functionalities of the API.

 When a NADA catalog is published, a web page must provide all necessary documentation (technical and legal) to users.

 \[restrictions apply?\]